yogeekabhi/leave-management-system/README.md

 npx json-server --watch db.json --port 5000
 ```

-Mock API runs on `http://localhost:3000` with endpoints:
+Mock API runs on `http://localhost:3000` as `"proxy": "http://localhost:5000"` in package.json in frontend
+with endpoints:

 - `/users`
 - `/leaves`